ProfSamScott/DrPacMan/README.md

 # DrPacMan
-A Pac-Man Clone.
+A Pac-Man Clone, c.
+2010.
 It's unfinished, but I think I pretty much nailed the movement and the Ghost AI.